prideout/sfpaths/README.md

 ### To be done

+- Enable Pages
+- Can Flask serve up the docs folder?
 - Animate the D3 paths
-- Left / Right buttons on mobile.
-Remove Header for landscape?
+- Left / Right buttons on mobile portrait
-- Add a gh-pages branch
 - Blog entry
   - Discuss various overlay approaches with Google Maps
   - Stroke scaling
-  - Rebase away the STRAVA_API_SECRET

 - Deploy to Google Cloud
 - Play button and time slider